top of page

 • A full picture of sensory needs, developmental history, strengths, or support needs

-Key takeaway: Think of the CAT-Q as a camouflaging lens on your experience, not a yes-or-no “autistic masking test.”
+✅ Key takeaway: Think of the CAT-Q as a camouflaging lens, not a yes-or-no autism verdict.
+[1]

 Signs You Might Be Masking (Everyday Examples)

-You don’t need to relate to every example for masking to be part of your life.
-Many people show a mix, depending on context.
+You do not need to relate to every example for masking to be part of your life.
+Many people show a mix, and it can look different at work, at home, in dating, or with family.

 You might be masking if you often:

-• Plan conversation topics in advance so you don’t freeze
+• Plan conversation topics in advance so you do not freeze

 Common signs include:

-• Tracking your facial expression so you don’t look “flat” or “intense”
+• Tracking your facial expression so you do not look “flat” or “intense”

 • Copying someone’s body language to seem relaxed